Check dependencies for requirement

 - All SMG's and AKS-74U can be used as both primary and secondary weapons, but defaults to secondary.

-- Equipped items and inventory items share the same weight, so equipping something still adds to your overall weight.
+- Equipped items and inventory items share the same weight, so equipping something still counts to your overall weight.

-- Includes my UI overhaul that makes the interface a lot less crowded by removing a lot of unnecessary text and information.
+- Includes a UI overhaul that makes the interface a lot less crowded by removing a lot of unnecessary text and information.
 You'll find all the info you need in the tooltip.

 - The sound effect that plays when you are overweight is less dramatic.